SONIC: Spectral Optimization of Noise for Inpainting with Consistency: Results

 \subsection{Ablation study}

 We perform ablation studies to motivate our design choices.
-For the ablation study, we use the \ffhq dataset.
-We summarize the quantitative results in \cref{tab:ablation}.
-Observe that both optimizing in the spectral domain and masking out gradient updates is critical to the performance of the method.
-Additionally, optimizing with the nearest-neighbor fill-in produces similar metrics as optimizing with the ground truth image, which would be the upper-bound performance.
-This confirms the robustness of our method, and that the simple fill-in strategy is sufficient.
+We summarize the quantitative results in \cref{tab:ablation}, where we compare the inpainting performance without spectral conditioning and spatial constraining.
+When removing spectral conditioning, \ie, optimizing in the spatial domain, we use a learning rate of 0.05 for Adam~\cite{kingma2017adammethodstochasticoptimization}.
+Observe that both spectral preconditioning and spatial constraining are critical to the performance of the method.
+Also, optimizing with the nearest-neighbor fill-in produces similar metrics as optimizing with the ground truth image, which would be the upper-bound performance.
+This confirms the robustness of our method and that the simple fill-in strategy is sufficient.

+For further analysis on the convergence enhancement of spectral preconditioning, we synthesize images whom we \emph{know} their initial noise sample of, and plot their convergence in \cref{fig:optimization_sweep}.
+Specifically, we use the first 100 prompts from \divtwok, with various learning rates, using \sdthreefive with CFG${=}$2.0, T=20.
+For all methods, we use the same random starting point, drawn from $\mathcal{N}(0, 1)$.
+As shown, Adam~\cite{kingma2017adammethodstochasticoptimization} in spectral domain converges significantly faster, allows larger learning rates thanks to the preconditioning.
+Adam in spatial domain converges much slower, and becomes unstable if too large learning rates are used.
+As Fourier transform is linear, SGD in spectral domain has no impact on optimization---they both perform worse.

+\paragraph{More ablations.} In the \supp, we provide qualitative comparisons with randomly selected samples for objective comparison; and ablation studies on the number of optimization steps used, which show diminishing gains as we increase the number of optimization iterations.